chrisminnick/spot-toolkit/docs/USAGE.md

-# Using Content Buddy
+# Using SPOT

-A comprehensive guide to using Content Buddy for AI-powered content generation.
+A comprehensive guide to using SPOT for AI-powered content generation.

 ## Quick Start